 Sega

 UFO Catcher 10 – One of the exceptions that I should mention is the new-style, ultra-minimalistic UFO Catcher crane.
-Interesting how that logo looks kinda like the ol’ 3DO logo.
+Interesting how that logo looks kind of like the old 3DO one.

-Eiketsu Taisen – Sega also held a tournament for this new trading card game of theirs where someone at Bandai Namco Amusements won.
+Eiketsu Taisen – Sega also held a tournament for this new trading card strategy game of theirs where someone at Bandai Namco Amusement won.
 We’re all friends here 🙂

 Taito